top of page

 The Stokkoyart Residency, Stokkøya, Norway | 2025

-supported by Åfjord Kommune and Central Saint Martins, University of the Arts London
+Supported by Åfjord Kommune and Central Saint Martins, University of the Arts London

 The Mothership, Tangier, Morocco | 2025

-Associate Studio Programme, two-year residency at Acme Studios | 2023 - 2024
+Associate Studio Programme, two-year residency at Acme Studios, London | 2023 - 2024

 BOARDS